Taylor885/Taylor885.github.io/README.md

 #BootStrap Template  <br />
 This Portfolio site has been made using a BootStrap Template.
-With changes and modifications made to structure and my host my own Projects.
+With changes and modifications made to structure and host my own Projects.

 #Projects  <br />
 All projects hosted on this website are inherently mine, and unless otherwise stated, were